 * Be a model of calm for your child.
 It is very important to lead by example.
 Model the behavior you wish to see in your child.
 If you are agitated and unable to relax, expect the same of your child.

 If your child suffers from ADHD, there are many effective treatments.
-These include ADHD medications, ADD natural remedies, ADHD coaching, ADHD diet, ADHD behavior modification, neurofeedback for ADHD, and the Total Focus Program.
+These include ADHD medications, ADD natural remedies, ADHD coaching, ADHD diet, ADHD behavior modification, neurofeedback for ADHD, and the Overcoming ADHD Program.

 Also, see this helpful guide for how to calm hyperactive children.